imanly97/imanly97.github.io/index.md

 ### About me:

 I'm a data scientist currently working at a start up based in Rochester, NY who graduated from a master's program at the start of 2022.
-I chose this line of work because I believe that the best way to understand the world is through data, and enjoy extracting signal or truth from noise.
+I chose this line of work because I believe that the best way to understand the world is through data, and enjoy extracting the signal from noise.
 On the life side of the work-life balance, I like to spend my free time reading, cooking, fencing, gaming with friends, or rock climbing.

-### Projects I've done:
+### Projects:

 Here's [my Github repo](https://github.com/imanly97) where you can find some non-professional projects.
 School and work projects include: